UK Stewardship Code

 The FRC has analysed all the responses to the consultation and our engagement with stakeholders during the consultation period.
 Responses demonstrated strong support for key changes proposed including, consideration of ESG issues, extension to asset classes beyond listed equity, setting expectations of different entities in the investment community and reporting on activities and outcomes.

-To ensure the Code will drive distinctive and high-quality stewardship reporting, we are undertaking targeted outreach to test changes to our proposals on activities and outcomes reporting before publishing the revised Code in October.
+To ensure the Code will drive distinctive and high-quality stewardship reporting, we are undertaking targeted outreach to test changes to our proposals on activities and outcomes reporting before publishing the revised Code later in 2019.

 The 2012 UK Stewardship Code